jguice/zerigo-dns-checker/Readme.md

 bundle exec ./check_dns.rb
 ```

-_NOTE_ you'll probably need to run this with sudo as shown in the example for the pings to work
+**NOTE:** you'll probably need to run this with sudo as shown in the example for the pings to work.